reshamas/fastai_deeplearn_part1/tools/paperspace.md

 ---
 ## Part III:  Configuring the Machine
+Note:  you can `ssh` into paperspace machine from your local computer and run the bash file that way too.
+>my example
+`ssh paperspace@184.105.6.151`

 - this will run a script which will set up the CUDA drivers, the special Python distribution Anaconda, libraries, courses & data
 ```bash
 curl http://files.fast.ai/setup/paperspace | bash